jorammercado/auth-access-tracker-be/README.md

 ### Protected API Access
 - **JWT Verification**: Middleware is used to verify JWT tokens for protected routes, denying requests immediately if the token is invalid.

-- **IP-Based Blocking**: If a user fails to log in from an IP address five or more times, that IP address will be blocked from attempting further logins temporarily. *(This is implemented for enhanced security, but it differs from rate limiting, which was specifically designed to prevent brute-force attacks by limiting repeated failed attempts over a short time frame.)*
+- **IP-Based Blocking**: If a any user fails to log in from an IP address five or more times, that IP address will be blocked from attempting further logins temporarily. *(This is implemented for enhanced security, but it differs from rate limiting, which was specifically designed to prevent brute-force attacks by limiting repeated failed attempts over a short time frame.)*

 ### Multi-Factor Authentication (MFA)